 - Gift cards to restaurants, movies, or local events

 If you work in a very small office, you may want to buy gifts for your coworkers, particularly if you are all friends.
 Only give them the items at an office party if you have something for everyone.
 If you don't, wait until lunchtime or after hours.
-There is no point in hurting anyone's feelings.
+There is no point in hurting anyone's feelings or making them feel left out.
 Make sure that the things you give your coworkers at the office are appropriate for a business environment.

 Salespeople typically bring gifts to clients and prospects in order to maintain or develop a closer business relationship.
 Before giving something to a client, check with the company's rules so you don't put yourself or your client in an awkward position.
 Avoid anything too personal.
 One thing you might want to consider is a decorative or food gift that can be shared by everyone in the client's office.